 - More Fresh Berries - Adding other types of berries to the fresh strawberry pie filling is a great way to really change up the flavor to make this dessert even punchier!

 Store your fresh strawberry pie in the refrigerator, covered loosely with plastic wrap.
-It is best consumed within 2 days of making it, as the strawberry filling can cause the bottom of the crust to go a bit soggy after that.
+It's best to eat it within 2 days of making it, as the strawberry filling can make the bottom of the crust go a bit soggy after that.

-If you have a question about this recipe that isn't answered here, feel free to write it in the comment section, and I will get back to you as soon as I can.
+If you have a question about this recipe that isn't answered here, please write it in the comment section, and I will get back to you as soon as I can.

 Strawberry pie is best made with fresh strawberries.
 Frozen strawberries contain more liquid, which can cause the pie to be too runny to hold its shape.